zkteco-home/redis-windows/README.md

 If you want to get latest version or [report any issues],please contact [michael](michael_zkteco@126.com), thanks in advance!

-## Why not open source code?

-1. It is very complicated to work on the windows edition, We have a professional team to maintain its stable operation

-2. We can collect all the issues, because you don't have the source code, to avoid changing the source code by yourself and not being able to share

-3. according to Redis BSD-3,it is legal

 It includes several new user-facing features, significant performance optimizations, and many other improvements.
 It also includes changes that